Your Gift to the World

 hec g.

 P.S. - If you’re tired of being stuck, are looking for that mentor—that father figure—to guide you and have your back.
-I’m looking to take on 10 new students this month for my men’s coaching program, Better Man Blueprint.
+The Better Man Blueprint is open for enrollment.

-Unlike my competitors where they only focus one aspect of your being (e.g., workouts and nutrition).
+Unlike other programs which focus on one aspect of your being (e.g., workouts and nutrition).
 Which only represent ~6% of your day.

 Here's what you need to do.